Related Post: Bicycle Trip Report – Toronto To Ottawa to Brockville

-Having cycled the Lakeshore road from Toronto to Kingston and on to Montreal a few times, I decided to approach Ottawa a bit differently this time- through the side door if you will- i.e. from the northwest.
+Having already cycled the Lakeshore road from Toronto to Kingston and on to Montreal three times, I decided to approach Ottawa a bit differently this time.
+Instead of approaching Ottawa from Kingston, I’d come at it from the northwest – kinda through the side door!

 The planning for this trip started with the decision to take up my friend Ed’s invitation to visit him in Bancroft.
-I’ve only visited this part of Ontario a couple of times- and those times on cross-country skiing trips during the winter- so the route would allow me to see for the first time in the summer a new-to-me stretch of Ontario.
+I’ve only visited this part of Ontario a couple of times- and those times were on cross-country skiing outings during the winter- so the route would allow me to see this stretch of Ontario in the summer for the first time in thirty years!

 More than a bit of nostalgia is also involved- I plan on cycling down the main street of Peterborough and taking a first look at a town whose Trent University had been one of those on my list at the end of high school some forty years ago.
 And Ed in Bancroft?
 He had been my high school Chemistry teacher in 1968!

-To add to the yesteryear feel, I decided to make Port Hope my first day’s destination with the intention of visiting Ken, the man who had hired me for my first high school teaching job in Scarborough in the mid-70’s.
-He is also the guy I credit for getting me off my butt and into an exercise mode back in the day.
+To add to the yesteryear feel, I decided to make Port Hope my first day’s destination with the intention of visiting Ken, the man who had hired me for my first high school teaching job in Scarborough in the mid-70s.
+He is also the guy I credit for getting me off my butt and into exercise mode back in the day.

 But wait- there’s more!
-I’d get to overnight at my sometime cycling and all-around buddy Cyril’s in Kanata– when he was still living in T.O. we’d done a memorable ride from Sudbury to Espanola to Manitoulin to Tobermory and back to Toronto via Niagara Falls in 1991.
+I’d get to overnight at my sometimes cycling and all-around buddy Cyril’s in Kanata– when he was still living in T.O. we’d done a memorable ride from Sudbury to Espanola to Manitoulin to Tobermory and back to Toronto via Niagara Falls in 1991.
 He said he’d grill something veggie for me!

-I had been tempted to go ultra-light for this tour and take the sports car equivalent of my bike fleet- my carbon fiber Trek Madone with the Dura Ace wheel set.
+I had been tempted to go ultra-light for this tour and take the sports car equivalent of my bike fleet- my carbon fibre Trek Madone with the Dura-Ace wheelset.
 However, the lack of a rear rack to hang the panniers on made me turn to the station wagon once again.
 Here is the same touring bike barely clamped to the bike rack at the front of the GO Bus bringing me back from Hamilton on the Sunday before this trip.
 I had cycled the 83 km there as a warm-up.
 As you can see from the image, there is only one arm on the front wheel holding it down.
 I was somewhat nervous about the wheels getting bent as the bus sped along.
 I’m glad to say the set-up works!